Coffee Knowledge

 Climate

-Coffee plants thrive best in tropical and subtropical climates with moderate to high rainfall and consistent temperatures year-round.
-Ideal temperatures typically range from 64 to 77 degrees Fahrenheit.
+Coffee plants thrive best in tropical and subtropical climates, where there is moderate to heavy rainfall and a stable temperature year-round.
+The ideal temperatures typically range between 64 and 77 degrees Fahrenheit.

 -